SURYASNAIR1/Cybersecurity-/Security Assessment of Wi-Fi.md

 1.Learn the basic working of Wi-Fi and its types with various types of attacks on it.

+Ans: Wi-Fi works by using radio waves to transmit data between devices and a wireless access point, which is connected to the internet or a network.
+The access point acts as a central hub that allows devices to connect to the network and communicate with each other.When a device wants to connect to a Wi-Fi network, it sends a request to the access point.
+The access point then assigns the device an IP address and allows it to communicate with other devices on the network.The data that is transmitted between devices and the access point is encrypted using various security protocols, such as WEP, WPA, and WPA2.
+Encryption helps to protect the data from being intercepted and read by unauthorized parties.Wi-Fi networks can operate in different frequency bands, such as 2.4 GHz and 5 GHz.
+The frequency band determines the range and speed of the network.
+For example, 2.4 GHz networks have a longer range but a slower data transfer rate, while 5 GHz networks have a shorter range but a faster data transfer rate.Overall, Wi-Fi provides a convenient and flexible way to connect devices to the internet or a network without the need for wires or cables.

+Regenerate response

 2.Perform Wi-Fi fingerprinting using Wigile, Inssider, and Kismet.

 3.CreateanAccess pointwith any Wi-Fi encryption standard and start testingthe security of that connectionusing any Wi-Fi security testing tools,which should include (Aircrack-Ng, Wifite, not limited).Try to capture the 4-wayhandshake using these methods.